Silvenga/silvenga.com/input/posts/alpine-missing-dependencies.md

 CMD ["/bin/sh", "entry.sh"]
 ```

-This Docker image does not build correctly complaining about missing dependencies - in fact, `apk` is complaining about not have libraries normally found in OpenSSL (`libcrypto.so` and `libssl.so`).
+This Docker image does not build correctly, complaining about missing dependencies - in fact, `apk` is complaining about not have libraries normally found in OpenSSL (`libcrypto.so` and `libssl.so`).

 ```log
 ERROR: unsatisfiable constraints: